The geometry of the space-time and motion of the spinning bodies: Application to the rotating bodies

 The third coordinate is zero, because for each $z_0$ the integration over the circle $x^2+y^2+z^2=R^2,\; z=z_0$ is equal to zero.

-Now let us consider finite number of points on the sphere with radius vectors $\vec{R}_i$, $i\in\{ 1,\cdots ,n\}$, such that their barycenter is the center of the sphere, i.e. $\sum_i\vec{R}_i=0$.
-First let us prove the following statement: {\em If the distance between arbitrary two points among the considered $n$ points on the sphere remains unchanged, then the spin velocity is identically equal to zero.}
+Now let us consider a finite number of points on the sphere with radius vectors $\vec{R}_i$, $i\in\{ 1,\cdots ,n\}$, such that their barycentre is the center of the sphere, i.e. $\sum_im_i\vec{R}_i=0$.
+First let us prove the following statement: {\em If the distances between arbitrary two points among the considered $n$ points on the sphere remain unchanged and if all the trajectories have the same binormal vectors, then the spin velocity is identically equal to zero.}

 According to (\ref{6.2}) the spin velocity of the $i$-th body is given by